Frequently Asked Questions

 Flagler College considers IB Higher level credentials for possible transfer credit.
 The College reviews and evaluates IB Higher level courses on an individual basis in the context of a student’s proposed area of study.
 The amount of credit and placement are subject to approval by the appropriate academic department.
 Course credit is generally granted for each Higher level examination passed with a score of 4, 5, 6 or 7.
 A score of 4 will not satisfy general education, major, and/or minor course requirements.
 Credit is awarded only for classes at the Higher level; no credit is awarded for IB Subsidiary examinations, regardless of the scores earned.

 Credit is awarded at the discretion of the College, and students should not assume that credit will be awarded automatically.
 Students should consult with the Office of Admissions or the Office of the Registrar to determine level of placement or the amount of credit to be granted for IB examinations once the official score report is received.Back To Top

 Flagler College will award AICE transfer credit for examination scores of A, B, C, D, and E. Scores of D and E will not satisfy general education, major, and/or minor course requirements.
 Students are required to forward official AICE examination results to the Office of the Registrar for evaluation.
 Students should consult with the Office of the Registrar to determine the amount of credit to be granted for AICE examinations once the official score report is received.Back To Top

-Applicants who are still in high school, but are taking dual-enrollment courses, should still apply as a freshman student when considering the college application.
+Applicants who are still in high school, but are taking dual-enrollment courses, should still apply as a first year student when considering the college application.

 Recipients of the Associate of Arts (A.A.) degree are generally admitted at the junior level.
 Applicants who transfer from senior institutions must complete the last 45 semester hours at Flagler, not including departmentally-required internships.